Our client: the Commonwealth Department of Health

 What we did for the Review

 The review was an intensive process, and we supplied 7-days-a-week support and services when required, rapidly turning drafts around for the client, sometimes several times per day.
-The emphasis was on sharing the work however it needed to be completed, and ensuring standards of evidence and of presentation were maintained while under pressure.
+The emphasis was on sharing the work to get it completed, and ensuring standards of evidence and presentation were maintained while under pressure.
 The Report was released on 25 October 2017.
 You can access it here.

 Reforms have since continued to flow from the Report's recommendations, including the establishment of a new national independent Aged Care Quality and Safety Commission, supported by peak bodies including National Seniors Australia and Dementia Australia.

 The Review of Aged Care Quality Regulatory Processes has already had significant and positive impact, and we're proud to have made an important contribution to aged care reform.
-You can read more about the reforms on our blog here.
+In late 2017 and early 2018 we wrote more detail about the reforms on our blog here.